zenstackhq/zenstack-docs/blog/nest-api/index.md

 > By letting go it all gets done. - *Lao Tzu*

 We've made some significant progress by moving access policies into the schema.
-However, after removing authorization code from the controller, have you noticed that the controller itself now looks boilerplate-ish?
+However, after removing the authorization code from the controller, have you noticed the controller itself now looks boilerplate-ish?

 In the final approach, let's completely remove the controller!
-We'll use ZenStack's other feature to automatically install a full-fledged RESTful CRUD API for us.
-ZenStack provides a built-in ExpressJS middleware to install CRUD APIs for our models in the schema.
-Since NestJS (by default) uses Express to handle HTTP requests, we can just use the middleware directly with some simple dependency-injection wrapper code.
+We'll use ZenStack's other feature to install a full-fledged RESTful CRUD API automatically.
+ZenStack provides a built-in ExpressJS middleware to provide CRUD APIs for our models in the schema.
+Since NestJS (by default) uses Express to handle HTTP requests, we can use the middleware directly with some simple dependency-injection wrapper code.

 First, implement a NextJS middleware that wraps the ZenStack's Express middleware: